skeptict/DT-gRPC-Swift-Client/README.md

 The following features are available in the protocol but have not yet been tested:

-- **ControlNet Support**: Using ControlNet models for guided generation
 - **Video Generation**: Generating video/animation sequences
 - **Multi-stage Models**: Stage 2 parameters for multi-stage generation pipelines
 - **Advanced Optimization**: TEA Cache and other performance optimizations